mariellefoster/marf-books/README.md

 ## Future
 - Invisible Man, Got the Whole World Watching
-- Ann : The Sparrow
+- Mary Doria Russell: The Sparrow
 - Mothership: Tales From Afrofuturism and Beyond
 - How to Win Friends and Influence People
 - Greg Orman: Declaration of Independents